 Senior Scientist and Professor, Nutrition and Psychiatry

-Research focus: Dietary determinants of body fatness, energy efficiency, expenditure, and intake; stable isotope kinetic techniques, and development of behavioral programs for weight loss and prevention of weight regain.
-This work is currently being conducted both in worksites and military familites in the U.S and also internationally (China, Brazil, India and Italy).
+Research focus: Dietary, behavioral and cultural determinants of body fatness, and development of behavioral programs for weight loss and prevention of weight regain.
+This work is currently being conducted both in worksites and military familites in the U.S, and also in different population groups internationally (China, Brazil, India and Italy).
 In addition, new formulations of foods for prevention and treatment of malnutrition across the lifecycle (U.S. and Guinea Bissau), in particular to reduce susceptibility to obesity and improve cognition.

 Edward Saltzman, M.D.